ahungry/insectarium/README.md

 # TODO

-- Add proper authentication (OAuth support) for the various providers
+- Add simultaneous provider support, to use multiple providers at once.

 # License